“Taking an image, freezing a moment, reveals how rich reality truly is.”

 - Take up courses and internships: It is always essential to take up an online tutorial or a course to understand the basics of photography.
 This will speed your learning process and also give you some practical photography tips to implement.
 As soon as you have done some courses on Photography, while you are still studying (anything) in College, you can start taking up a freelance photography gigs.

 - Take part in Photography Competitions: Just Google search “Photography competitions in India in 2020” and you will find a lot of photography competitions around you.
 Participate in all of them!
-It doesn’t matter if you win or not.
+Winning or losing isn’t of importance here.
 These competitions will help you understand what is the standard of talent, skill, and art out there.
 It would also give you an idea of what aspects you need to improve upon.
 If in case you do win, you get a lot of recognition, and you can use that to impress future clientele!

 - Build your Social Media Presence: Social media, especially Instagram are very important for budding photographers.
 This is where people see your work and start identifying you as a photographer.
 Put only your best work out there if you are just starting out.
 When you grow in fame and recognition, you would be putting out only your mediocre pictures, as a lot of good photographers keep their best work for art exhibitions etc. But if you are just starting out, put the best of the best work out there.
 Also, discover your niche in photography.
 Are you more of a street photographer, a nature photographer, a wildlife photographer, a portrait photographer or an abstract photographer.
 You might not get paid freelance opportunities in your specific niche and interest, but it is important to have a niche to be recognised.